fanyer/data2graphics/README.md

 * estimateFiber
 * estimateSugar

+****

+#### Notifications
+This library aims at making it purely free to transform between data and graphics .
+The most common json struct is `config`, whose keys and values can be mostly customed.
+****

 #### intakeSugarDistribution
-after import this function , call it as below:
+after import this function , you can call it as below:
 ```
 intakeDistribution(oDom, config1, config2)